TL;DR

 Compounding work is invisible at month 3.
 SEO, AI search, Wikipedia, Reddit cultivation all show real results at month 6-9.
 Founders who fire agencies at month 3 because "nothing is happening" lose the compounding.
 Most early signals are leading indicators (tier-1 hit cadence, citation diagnostic movement, organic search impressions trending up).

-10 Questions Every Crypto Founder Should Ask on the Sales Call
+Book the audit10 Questions Every Crypto Founder Should Ask on the Sales Call#

 Print this list.
 Ask all ten on the first call.
 The answers calibrate the agency in 30 minutes.